 FIZ has closely followed the development and introduction of the WHOA.
-In April 2021, our partners will complete postgraduate qualifications covering the application of the tool in theory and practice.
+In April 2021, our partners have completed postgraduate qualifications covering the application of the tool in theory and practice.
 Our deep knowledge and extensive experience in insolvency, restructuring and complex financial transactions make FIZ a clear choice to capably assist both creditors and debtors where the WHOA comes into play.
 This includes advising from the outset as to whether the New Dutch scheme is the best option to pursue, and if not, advising on other options for best outcomes.

 Under the WHOA, where a debtor is unlikely to be able to pay liabilities, the court can appoint a restructuring expert.
 Responsibilities of the expert include preparing a private restructuring plan.
 A debtor may also provide a plan.
 The plan provides options for the restructure of the debtor’s financial obligations.

 In some cases, it may not be in the debtors best interests for this plan to be initiated.
 Informed by our strong track record in complex insolvency and restructuring matters, we can capably negotiate with creditors to solve the problem and close the deal, before this process is even initiated.

 Where the WHOA is the best option and the debtor seeks to put forward a restructuring expert, FIZ has a strong track record and years of experience in the field and is well placed to assist in this capacity.
 We can also assist by offering an agreement on behalf of the debtor.